 Drink plenty of water after the test to help your kidneys flush out the contrast dye.

 The results show whether there is a normal supply of blood to your heart and any blockages.
 An abnormal result may mean that you have one or more blocked arteries.
 If you have a blocked artery, your doctor may choose to do an angioplasty during the angiography and possibly insert an intracoronary stent to immediately improve blood flow.

 Cardiac catheterization is very safe when performed by an experienced team, but there are risks.

 Risks can include:

 Relax and drink plenty of water.
-Do not smoke or drink alcohol.
-Remember you have had an anesthetic so don’t drive, operate machinery, or make any important decisions.
+Don’t smoke or drink alcohol.

 Remove the bandage after 24 hours.
-If there is minor oozing, apply a fresh bandage for another 12 hours.
+If there’s minor oozing, apply a fresh bandage for another 12 hours.

-For two days, do not have sex or perform any heavy exercise.
+For two days, don’t have sex or perform any heavy exercise.